 - 9.72 The NPPF establishes a presumption in favour of sustainable development and states that great weight should be given to the conservation of designated heritage assets such as conservation areas.
-Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset, planning permission should not be given unless substantial public benefits can be identified that outweigh that harm or loss. - 9.73 The settlement of Ipswich has developed through Saxon, Medieval and later periods, leaving a legacy of history below ground which tells the complex story of the town's evolution.
+Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset, planning permission should not be given unless substantial public benefits can be identified that outweigh that harm or loss.
+Decisions about proposed development which would harm the significance of a designated heritage asset will be taken having regard to the balancing exercise in paragraphs 133 and 134 of the NPPF. - 9.73 The settlement of Ipswich has developed through Saxon, Medieval and later periods, leaving a legacy of history below ground which tells the complex story of the town's evolution.
 To ensure that this invaluable and irreplaceable historical, cultural and educational resource is not lost or damaged, the planning process must ensure that development proposals respect archaeologically important sites.
 The NPPF sets out specific requirements for assets with archaeological interest.
 Where a site on which development is proposed includes or has the potential to include heritage assets with archaeological interest, developers will be required to submit an appropriate desk based assessment and, where necessary, a field evaluation (which could include geophysical survey, building survey and trenched evaluation) at an appropriate stage prior to determination of an application.
-Scheduled Monuments are designated by the Secretary of State and the records held by English Heritage Historic England who develop policies to protect them.
+Scheduled Monuments are designated by the Secretary of State and the records held by Historic England who develop policies to protect them.
 Suffolk County Council Archaeology Service holds the Historic Environment Record for Ipswich and is consulted on planning applications that could affect archaeology.
-Early consultation with relevant agencies is encouraged well in advance of seeking planning permission, in order that assessment and recording requirements can be discussed.
-This helps make the application process simpler and reduces the risk of heritage assets presenting an obstacle to delivery at a later stage.
-Where there is no overriding case for preservation in situ, an appropriate programme of work to record and promote understanding of remains which would be affected by development could include some or all of further evaluation, upfront excavation, and/or monitoring and control of contractor's groundworks, with appropriate curation and publication of results. - 9.74 Attention is drawn to the policies maps, which show the Area of Archaeological Importance of the Anglo-Saxon and Medieval town, aspects of which are internationally recognised.
+Historic England is consulted on planning applications in accordance with relevant government policy.
+Early consultation with relevant agencies is encouraged well in advance of seeking planning permission relevant permissions and consents, in order that appropriate consideration is given to heritage assets. assessment and recording requirements can be discussed.
+This helps make makes the application process simpler and reduces the risk for proposed schemes of heritage assets presenting an obstacle to delivery at a later stage.
+Understanding the significance of affected assets is important to the process.
+The ability to document an asset is not a factor in determining a planning application.
+However, where preservation in situ is not appropriate for archaeological remains, Where there is no overriding case for preservation in situ, an appropriate programme of work to record and promote understanding of remains which would be affected by development could include some or all of the following: further evaluation, upfront excavation, and/or monitoring and control of contractor's groundworks, with appropriate curation and publication of results. - 9.74 Attention is drawn to the policies maps, which show the Area of Archaeological Importance of the Anglo-Saxon and Medieval town, aspects of which are internationally recognised.
 Beyond this area, the Borough includes parts of the wider landscape of the Gipping Valley and Orwell Estuary, and there are Prehistoric, Roman, Anglo-Saxon and other period archaeological sites within its boundaries.
-The County Council strongly encourages applicants to contact the archaeological service well in advance of seeking planning permission, in order that assessment and recording requirements can be discussed.
-This helps make the application process simpler and reduces the risk of heritage assets presenting an obstacle to delivery at a later stage.
 For information, the Area of Archaeological Importance is also shown on Plan 4.
 The Area of Archaeological Importance is defined from evidence of buried archaeology, historic maps and information, standing structures and visual elements of the historic landscape and it highlights the area known or likely to have the most complex and sensitive archaeological deposits.
 This helps to alert applicants and planning officers to the likely requirements for archaeological investigation, protection and recording to be placed on development, on potentially even the smallest scale below-ground works.